fengcong3/HAPPE/README.md

   -s SNPLIST, --snplist SNPLIST
-                        snp id list(format:chr_pos). if u use this option , u cant use -r option.[optional] -i INF, --inf INF     the information of each sample.[required] -c COLOR, --color COLOR
+                        snp id list(format:chr_pos). if u use this option , u cant use -r option.[optional] -w TREEWIDTH, --treewidth TREEWIDTH
+                        How many columns do you want to occupy for this tree topology.(default=1000)[optional] -i INF, --inf INF     the information of each sample.[required] -c COLOR, --color COLOR
                         the color of each sample.[required]